 From 1941 to 1993 under the administration of the Provincial Council of Barcelona, the Museum continued to grow, becoming one of the best maritime museums in the world.
 Limited renovations were made to the building, and different permanent exhibits were created according to the standards of most museums at the time.
 In 1993, the Museum’s management model was changed, with the Consortium of the Drassanes Reials and the Maritime Museum of Barcelona being created on February 1st.
 This consortium was made up of the three entities tied to the Museum: the Barcelona Provincial Council, the Barcelona City Council and the Barcelona Port Authority.

 At the end of 2009, a great opportunity arose with the complete restoration of the Drassanes Reials, a massive project that required the disassembly of the Museum and many of its services without ever closing it to the public.
-Work finished in February 2013, and since then the MMB has been working on completing its Museum project.
+Work finished in February 2013.
+In 2019 the Museum inaugurated the permanent exhibition “Catalonia beyond the sea”, finalizing its museum project.